-- It is possible to obtain important sequence information from as little as 50 ng of formalincompromised DNA. - Superior uniformity of coverage was demonstrated using a hybridisation-based enrichment approach. - High levels of uniformity were maintained across a range of starting DNA input amounts in formalin-compromised DNA. - The SureSeq hybridisation-based approach is a robust method for the confident identification of germline and somatic mutations in TP53 and BRCA1 from type II EOC tissue samples. - The utility of this approach and panel permits the analysis of somatic variation in these key DNA repair genes associated with ovarian and breast cancers but can also be used for research into many other cancers including prostate, pancreatic and melanoma.
+- It is possible to obtain important sequence information from as little as 50 ng of formalincompromised DNA. - Superior uniformity of coverage was demonstrated using a hybridisation-based enrichment approach. - High levels of uniformity were maintained across a range of starting DNA input amounts in formalin-compromised DNA. - The SureSeq hybridisation-based approach is a robust method for the identification of germline and somatic mutations in TP53, BRCA1, and BRCA2 from type II EOC tissue samples.